aaron-gillespie96/aaron-gillespie96.github.io/_posts/2017-3-7-post-two.md.md

 Domain Name
 ---------------

-To begin the building of the back end I first purchased a domain name from www.namecheap.com.
-We were unable to buy icohub.com so we instead decided on using icohub.eu
+To begin the building of the back end I first purchased a domain name from [Namecheap](http://www.namecheap.com.).We were unable to buy icohub.com so we instead decided on using icohub.eu